How to match wine to cheese using weight, region, and flavor contrast principles

 Sweet wines create some of the most memorable cheese pairings because of the salt-sweet contrast.
 These combinations surprise people who have never tried them.

-- Sauternes + English blue PDO: the honeyed sweetness of Sauternes against the salty, sharp blue veins of Stilton.
+- Sauternes + salty Stilton: the honeyed sweetness of Sauternes against the salty, sharp blue veins of Stilton.
 This is considered one of the greatest food pairings in wine history.

-- Ice wine + aged butterscotch Dutch classic: the intense sweetness of ice wine amplifies the caramel crystals in five-year Gouda.
+- Ice wine + aged Gouda: the intense sweetness of ice wine amplifies the caramel crystals in five-year Gouda.
 Rich and decadent.

 Common Wine and Cheese Pairing Mistakes